MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 ![Screenshot of the Set variable action.](media\variables\set-var-action-properties.png)

-To increase or decrease the numeric value of a variable, use the **Increase variable** and **Decrease variable** actions respectively.
+To increase or decrease the value of a numeric variable, use the **Increase variable** and **Decrease variable** actions respectively.

 ![Screenshot of the Increase variable action.](media\variables\increase-var-action-properties.png)

 Most actions output their result into a variable.
 For example, the **Create new list** action produces an empty list.

 Similarly, the **Generate random number** action produces a random numeric value.
-If you enable the *Generate multiple numbers** option in this action, you can create a list variable containing multiple random numeric values.
+If you enable the **Generate multiple numbers** option in this action, you can create a list variable containing multiple random numeric values.

 ![Screenshot of the Generate random number action.](media\variables\generate-random-num-action-properties.png)